Salt Lake City: History

-Four days after arriving in the Salt Lake Valley, Brigham Young designated the building site for the Salt Lake Temple.
-The Salt Lake Temple, constructed on the block later called Temple Square, took 40 years to complete.
+Four days after arriving in the Salt Lake Valley, Young designated the building site for the Salt Lake Temple, which was constructed on the block later called Temple Square and took 40 years to complete.
 Construction started in 1853, and the temple was dedicated on April 6, 1893.
 The temple has become an icon for the city and serves as its centerpiece.
-The southeast corner of Temple Square is the point of reference for the Salt Lake meridian, and for all addresses in the Salt Lake Valley.
+The southeast corner of Temple Square is the point of reference for the Salt Lake meridian and for all addresses in the Salt Lake Valley.

-During the winter of 1847, an outbreak of measles killed many of the Shoshone in the area.
-The Shoshone saved the pioneers when they taught them to eat the bulb of the native sego lily, which has long been part of the ordinary diet of the Shoshone, sego being derived from the Shoshone word seego.
+Following a measles outbreak in 1847 that devastated the local Shoshone population, Shoshone residents taught the pioneers to harvest and prepare sego lily bulbs (Calochortus nuttallii) for food.
+The sego lily, a staple that the Shoshone had cultivated for generations, became an important nutritional resource during the pioneers' early years in the valley.
+The word 'sego' derives from the Shoshone term 'seego'.
 The sego lily was commemorated by the Sego Lily Dam, a flood-prevention infrastructure project in the shape of a giant sego lily, built in Sugar House Park in 2017.

-The city was not platted until after the federal surveyor abandoned his post in 1857.
-In 1855 Congress directed the President of the United States to appoint a surveyor general for Utah Territory, and to cause that the lands of that territory should be surveyed preparatory to bringing them on the market.
-Because of numerous conflicts between the surveyor and the territorial government the first surveyor general abandoned his post in 1857, not to return till 1869.

-The pioneers organized a state called State of Deseret, and petitioned for its recognition in 1849.
-The United States Congress rebuffed the settlers in 1850 and established the Utah Territory, vastly reducing its size, and designated Fillmore as its capital city.
-Great Salt Lake City replaced Fillmore as the territorial capital in 1856, and the name later was shortened to Salt Lake City.
-The city's population continued to swell with an influx of converts to the LDS Church and Gold Rush gold seekers, making it one of the most populous cities in the American Old West.
+In 1849, Young and other territorial leaders proposed the State of Deseret as a provisional government with an expansive territorial boundary and petitioned Congress for recognition as a state.
+Congress rejected this petition in 1850, established the Utah Territory in its place with substantially reduced boundaries, and designated Fillmore as its capital city.
+Great Salt Lake City replaced Fillmore as the territorial capital in 1856.
+In 1855 Congress directed the President of the United States to appoint a surveyor general to servey the lands of Utah Territory.
+Because of numerous conflicts between the surveyor and the territorial government, the first surveyor general abandoned his post in 1857, not to return till 1869.
+The city was not platted until after the federal surveyor abandoned his post.
+The city's population continued to swell with an influx of converts to the LDS Church and gold rush gold seekers, making it one of the most populous cities in the American Old West.

 The first group of settlers brought African slaves with them, making Utah the only place in the western United States to have African slavery.
-Three slaves, Green Flake, Hark Lay, and Oscar Crosby, came west with the first group of settlers in 1847.
+Three slaves—Green Flake, Hark Lay, and Oscar Crosby—came west with the first group of settlers in 1847.
 The settlers also began to purchase Indian slaves in the well-established Indian slave trade, as well as enslaving Indian prisoners of war.
 In 1850, 26 slaves were counted in Salt Lake County.
 In 1852, the territorial legislature passed the Act in Relation to Service and the Act for the relief of Indian Slaves and Prisoners formally legalizing slavery in the territory.
 On June 19, 1862, during the American Civil War, Congress prohibited slavery in all US territories.